 The inadequacy of research is not limited to South Africa but an international phenomenon.
 Regarding predation management there is a paucity of relevant scientific publications on predation in southern Africa, particularly for the medium-sized predators: only 36 articles have been published on the ecology of the black-backed jackal (derived from 27 separate studies).
 Most articles (23) were published before 2000, only 13 have been published since 2001 of which four (4) were published between 2006 and 2010.
 The list of scientific articles on caracal is even shorter and outdated.

-In the past it was officially recognised that predators / damage causing animals impacted on livestock and official systems were used to control predators.
+In the past, it was officially recognised that predators / damage causing animals impacted on livestock and official systems were used to control predators.
 From the 1960’s to mid-1990’s hunting clubs were actively controlling damage causing animals in parts of South Africa.
-When official predator control systems were stopped in the 1990s, official recording of predator control activities also became virtually non-existent.
+When official predator control systems were stopped in the 1990s, the official recording of predator control activities also became virtually non-existent.
 Some isolated private predator control initiatives continued, because it offers business opportunities for the individuals.
-As a result institutional memory has been lost and currently reliable information on the impact of predation on livestock is not readily available
+As a result, institutional memory has been lost and currently, reliable information on the impact of predation on livestock is not readily available.

 Predation by black-backed jackals (Canis mesomelas) and caracal (Caracal caracal), two medium-sized predator species, occur widely and is believed to be increasing.
 Losses of sheep and goats are also caused by vagrant domesticated dogs (Canis familiaris), especially near cities and towns.
 Compared to the losses caused by these three species, predation by leopard (Panthera pardus), brown hyaena (Parahyaena brunnea) and cheetah (Acinonyx jubatus) also occur, but in relatively isolated cases and on a smaller scale.